 Beginning March 12th 2022, Washington state will no longer require masks in most indoor public settings; masks are still required in congregate and healthcare settings which includes our office.
 Off the Grid Midwifery, in accordance with the Washington State Department of Health policies to promote public health and safety during the ongoing pandemic, requests both staff and clients continue to wear appropriate face masks which cover the nose and mouth while in the clinic.
 Everyone's safety is our first priority and masking has been shown to limit the transmission of COVID-19, the flu, and other illnesses.

-To protect all of our patients and the OTG staff, we ask that if you have a known exposure or are symptomatic for COVID-19 or other illness, please call to reschedule your appointment or have your appointment changed to a telehealth visit.
-If you come down with COVID-19 or illness and you have recently had an appointment with Off the Grid Midwifery prior to that diagnosis, please notify us immediately.
-Prompt notification will allow us the necessary time to alert the other families who were potentially exposed and avoid further exposure to others.
+To protect all of our patients and the OTG staff, we ask that if you have a known exposure or are symptomatic for COVID-19 or other illness, please call to reschedule your appointment or change to a telehealth visit.

 Click here for current Tacoma-Pierce County Health Department: Safe Practices